llPriscila/resume-tailoring-skill/output/Ioana_Criclevit_Sony_Analyst_Commercial_Insights_Resume.md

 - Automated QA processes in SAS from scratch, reducing a week-long manual process to a single day, directly improving the accuracy and reliability of analytical outputs.
 - Built interactive data visualisations in R (ggplot2, plotly) and R Markdown, translating complex statistical outputs into accessible, intuitive reports for non-technical audiences.
-- Demonstrated strong organisational skills and multi-tasking across multiple simultaneous publication-ready data products, achieving 100% on-time delivery under tight, interdependent deadlines.
+- Demonstrated strong organisational skills and multi-tasking across multiple simultaneous data products, achieving 100% on-time delivery under tight, interdependent deadlines.
 - Extracted and manipulated data from operational relational databases using SAS, performing joins, filters, and aggregations to build analysis-ready datasets.

 ### Data Analyst